GRAINS-Soy futures set new four-year top amid COVID-19 vaccine hopes

 * Soybeans already supported by strong demand, S. America dryness

-* Grain market awaits USDA supply/demand update on Tuesday (New throughout, adds analyst comments and latest prices, changes byline/dateline, previous PARIS/SINGAPORE)
+* Grain markets await USDA supply/demand update on Tuesday (Adds closing prices, USDA crop-progress data)

 CHICAGO, Nov 9 (Reuters) - U.S. soybean futures reached a new four-year high on Monday as the first successful data from a late-stage COVID-19 vaccine trial fueled hopes of the economy recovering quickly from the pandemic-driven crisis.